-1.5 units, 1.25 hours lecture, 1.25 hours laboratory (GR or P/NP) Recommended preparation: ESL 218C
+1.5 units, 1.25 hours lecture, 1.25 hours laboratory (GR or P/NP) Recommended preparation: ESL 218C or ESOL 255C Non-degree applicable

 Individualized instruction in writing: Emphasis on editing and proofreading strategies.
+Not open for credit to students who have completed or are currently enrolled in ESL 218D.
 4930.84